-- delivered a Discovery that found an innovative approach to solving the issues of business complexity
+iii) delivered a research phase to understand user needs and identified an innovative approach to solving the complex business issues

-Importantly this work started the Home Office transformation that we continued to drive helping to create a new digital division of 450 people in four years.
-This included establishing a team in Sheffield from a specific initiative we proposed and championed.
-Many of the civil servants involved in the original Visa exemplar project have gone on to hold senior digital positions in government and continue the good work of putting users-first.
+Crucially, this work started the Home Office transformation that we have continued to drive, helping to create a new digital division of 450 people in four years.
+It has included establishing a team in Sheffield from a specific initiative we proposed and championed.
+Many of the civil servants involved in the original Visa exemplar project have gone on to hold senior digital positions in government, now owning and continuing the focus of putting users-first.